We are accepting new cases

 • Deep vein thrombosis: One of the lesser-known potential side effects of Ozempic is deep vein thrombosis (DVT), a kind of dangerous blood clot.
 One study found the use of semaglutide increased the risk of DVT by up to 266%.
 This risk is not disclosed on the Ozempic label.

 • Seizures or loss of consciousness: Severe cases of hypoglycemia may trigger seizures or loss of consciousness.
-Dying from a seizure by itself may be rare.
-But, when other potential risk factors are considered, like choking or suffering a concussion in a fall, it’s easier to see how seizures could result in death.
+Dying from a seizure by itself may be rare, but it’s possible when combined with other risk factors such as choking or fall-related concussions.
 As previously mentioned, low blood sugar can cause a diabetic seizure, which can also result in a coma.
 This risk is not disclosed on the Ozempic label.

 The FDA label for Ozempic states that the risk of certain side effects appears to increase after the dosage is increased (dose escalation).
 Common side effects that can occur after dose escalation include: